Your Complete Guide to Florida Adoption Laws

 If an adoption professional or the Florida Department of Children and Family Service are used in an adoption, the adoptive family is responsible for paying that party for any services rendered.
 All prospective parents must file a signed affidavit with an itemized list of services of value that have been exchanged.
 The affidavit should include all payments involved throughout the adoption.

 According to adoption laws in Florida, court approval is need for expenses deemed excessive, such as:

 The following costs are prohibited by Florida adoption laws:

 American Adoptions has a Risk-Sharing Program that financially protects adoptive families in case of disrupted adoptions.
 Prospective birth parent expenses are established on an individual basis, determined by the financial needs of the expectant mother.
-Reasonable payment of living expenses help ease the financial burden of pregnancy and birth for expectant mothers who must take time away from work.
+Reasonable payment of living expenses helps ease the financial burden of pregnancy and birth for expectant mothers who must take time away from work.